 Six subnets, two public and four private.*

 Following AWS best practices, the Quick Start uses two Availability Zones and sets up one public subnet and two private subnets in each Availability Zone.
-For the SAS Grid infrastructure, the Quick Start uses the two private subnets in one of these Availability Zones.
+For the SAS grid infrastructure, the Quick Start uses the two private subnets in one of these Availability Zones.
 The private subnets in the second Availability Zone are used only if you choose Spectrum Scale for the storage stack.
 For tips on handling failover scenarios in this architecture, see the FAQ.

 In a public subnet, a Remote Desktop Gateway in an Auto Scaling group with a default of one instance, acting as a jump host.*